 Health Care (HCR)

 This course is designed to provide students with a historical background in epidemiological studies.
-The course is also designed to expose students to the principles and concepts necessary for understanding the basics of epidemiological investigations.
+The course will expose students to the principles and concepts necessary for understanding the basics of epidemiological activity and classical epidemiological investigations.
+The course will also cover material related to general research methods, statistics, and trend analysis in an effort to identify evidence-based practices in health care settings.

 The strategy process represents an essential opportunity for health care leaders to establish, implement and guide the organization's direction in these turbulent waters of changing distribution systems.
 Students will look at the strategies of health care organizations in an increasingly global and competitive marketplace.